whamtet/smidgen/README.md

 # Hours Parser

-## Running the example
+## Testing

     npm install
-    npm test
+    npm test # tests on node
+    npm run test-phantomjs
+    npm run test-browser # tests on saucelabs.
+Requires ~/.zuulrc to be set.

+All tests pass on node, phantomjs and all browsers provided by opensauce with the following exceptions

+    ie 6, 7

+That is because the PEG.js parser generator does not support ie 6 and 7.
+For the full list of browsers inspect `.zuul.yml`

 ## Architecture

-We use PEG.js Parser Generator to parse opening hours strings into the form
+We use PEG.js parser generator to parse opening hours strings into the form

     [day_expression1, day_expression2 ...]